jarlehansen/springfox-loader/README.md

  )
 ```

+* The _conventionMode_ will alter the tags (the name of the groups).
+It will remove  _Controller_ at the end of the string.
+It will also split the operation name by replacing camelcase with space and uppercasing the word.
-The _springEndpointsEnabled_ will display/hide the standard Spring endpoints, such as the endpoints added by [Spring actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
+* The _springEndpointsEnabled_ will display/hide the standard Spring endpoints, such as the endpoints added by [Spring actuator](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).

 ### Properties